biassoni/rcs-tms/README.md

 # rcs-tms
-repo for testing purposes in the context of localization POC with WebLate
+repo for testing purposes in the context of POC for a Translate Management System with WebLate